kevcodex/SwiftyScripts/README.md

 # Swifty Scripts

-Various scripts made in swift I use to help automate some processes.
+A tool made in swift I use to help automate some processes.
+Originally was built to help automate the merging of different branches and deploying process for PW.
+But now will be made general for different use cases like automatic branch deletion.

 ***
 ## Getting Started ##